CBD and Tryptophan: Stress Reserve for Social Anxiety?

 Here's the deal….tryptophan makes serotonin (as we saw above) and serotonin breaks down into melatonin.

-Melatonin is key to falling asleep.
+Melatonin is key to sleep.

 Melatonin gets released (converted) at night and not in the day.